acquia/blt/readme/multisite.md

     remote: mysite.test
 ```

-Then, to refresh your local site, you could run: `blt sync:refresh -Dmultisite.name=mysite`.
+Then, to refresh your local site, you could run: `blt sync:refresh -D site=mysite`.

 ## DrupalVM

 BLT by default only runs a single site at a time inside of DrupalVM.
-You can change which site is running locally at any given time using the `multisite` parameter described above.
+You can change which site is running locally at any given time using the `site` parameter described above.

 To run multiple sites simultaneously (on a single docroot) inside of DrupalVM, you should modify the `box/config.yml` file to add an additional virtual host and database for each site.
 Make sure to reprovision the VM afterwards (`vagrant provision`).